-Prompts Summary 3.d State requirement that providers use a widely recognized, publicly available patient assessment tool to determine appropriate level of care and length of stay Summary This service allows treatment facilities to list their vacancies in a real-time, broadly connected database and offers a comprehensive suite of information technology functionalities specific to mental health and SUD, and provides capability for: • Transparency regarding the capacity of inpatient services, including recovery housing and community services, to provide an immediate and accurate inventory of available resources • Secure and HIPAA-compliance digital communication for referrals with email and text notifications, including the ability to transmit client data, along with consent • Digital registration and authentication for health systems and organizations • Real-time analytics to track utilization and referral patterns across the region • Patient marketplace or "pull referral" functionality to expedite patient placement • Mobile platform Future Status: FSSA is currently in the process of expanding use of OpenBeds beyond SUD to include tracking availability of psychiatric inpatient and crisis stabilization beds.
-Summary of Actions Needed: Expansion of OpenBeds contract in Fall 2019 to include psychiatric bed capacity.
-Current Status: Every individual served by a DMHA contracted provider receives a Child and Adolescent Needs and Strengths (CANS) or Adult Needs and Strengths Assessment (ANSA) to inform individualized treatment planning and level of care decision making.
-Individuals are reassessed every six months with adjustments to level of Care decision making.
-Individuals are reassessed every six months with mest so level of IAC 5-21.5.
-IHCP reimbursement for MRO services is availa
+of This service allows treatment facilities to list their vacancies in a real-time, broadly connected database and File 3.d State requirement that providers use a widely recognized, publicly available patient assessment tool to determine appropriate level of care and length of stay C. ww fa ill in av ve offers a comprehensive suite of information technology functionalities specific to mental health and SUD, and rovides capability for: Transparency regarding the capacity of inpatient services, including recovery housing and community services, to provide an immediate and accurate inventory of available resources Secure and HIPAA-compliance digital communication for referrals with email and text notifications, including the ability to transmit client data, along with consent Digital registration and authentication for health systems and organizations Real-time analytics to track utilization and referral patterns across the region Patient marketplace or "pull referral" functionality to expedite patient placement Mobile platform Future Status: FSSA is currently in the process of expanding use of OpenBeds beyond SUD to include tracking ivailability of psychiatric inpatient and crisis stabilization beds.
+Current Status: Every individual served by a DMHA contracted provider receives a Child and Adolescent Veeds and Strengths (CANS) or Adult Needs and Strengths Assessment (ANSA) to inform individualized reatment planning and level of care decision making.
+Individuals are reassessed every six months with djustments to level of care and/or treatment plan being made accordingly.
+Further, as stated in Indiana Administrative Code 405 IAC 5-21.5, IHCP reimbursement for MRO services is available for members who neet specific diagnosis and level of need (LON) criteria under the approved DMHA assessment tool (ANSA or CANS).
+Additional MRO services are clinical behavioral health service provide dto members and amilies of members living in the community who need aid intermittently for emotional disturbances, mental hlness, and addiction.
+The CANS/ANSA also inform individual service needs and level of care that could neclude inpatient and/or residential services.